Code-Institute-Submissions/ms1-gym/README.md

 ### Media :
 - All images used were taken from [UnSplash website](https://unsplash.com/)

-### Acknowledgements
+### Acknowledgements :

 - I was inspired by the people of surrounding me who are taking care of their health very seriously.
--Thanks to my fellow student and tutors on slack channel who helped me in some way.
+- Thanks to my fellow student and tutors on slack channel who helped me in some way.
 - Thanks to my mentor for helping me throughout the project and giving me important suggestions and feedback of my work.